 Hagia Sofia Today

-The Hagia Sophia’s role in politics and religion remains a contentious one, even today—some 100 years after the fall of the Ottoman Empire.
+The Hagia Sophia’s role in politics and religion remains a contentious and important one, even today—some 100 years after the fall of the Ottoman Empire.

 History.
 Hagia Sophia Museum.

 Matthews, Owen (2015).
 “Islamists and Secularists Battle Over Turkey’s Hagia Sophia Museum.”
 Newsweek.